anynines/a8s-demo/README.md

 case follow the [official OLM installation instructions][OLM installation] to install the operator-sdk binary.

+### watch Command

+Some steps in this demo use the [watch][watch] command.
+If you use Linux it's installed by default so you already have it.
+If you use macOS and don't have the `watch` command, follow [these instructions][watch installation] to install it.

 ## Installation

 There are two methods to install the a8s data services framework.
 One is by applying static yaml